-- we will be discharged from our or their obligations with respect to the debt securities of that series and, if applicable, the related guarantees ("legal defeasance"); or - we will no longer have any obligation to comply with the restrictive covenants, the merger covenant and other specified covenants under the applicable indenture, and the related events of default will no longer apply ("covenant defeasance").
+- we will be discharged from our obligations with respect to the debt securities of that series ("legal defeasance"); or - we will no longer have any obligation to comply with the restrictive covenants, the merger covenant and other specified covenants under the applicable indenture, and the related events of default will no longer apply ("covenant defeasance").

 If a series of debt securities is defeased, the holders of the debt securities of the series affected will not be entitled to the benefits of the applicable indenture, except for obligations to register the transfer or exchange of debt securities, replace stolen, lost or mutilated debt securities or maintain paying agencies and hold moneys for payment in trust.
-In the case of covenant defeasance, our obligation to pay principal, premium and interest on the debt securities and, if applicable, guarantees of the payments will also survive.
+In the case of covenant defeasance, our obligation to pay principal, premium and interest on the debt securities will also survive.

 Unless we inform you otherwise in the prospectus supplement, we will be required to deliver to the trustee an opinion of counsel that the deposit and related defeasance would not cause the holders of the debt securities to recognize income, gain or loss for U.S. federal income tax purposes.
-If we elect legal defeasance, that opinion of counsel must be based upon a ruling from the U.S. Internal Revenue Service or a change in law to that effect.
+If we elect legal defeasance, that opinion of counsel must be based upon a ruling from the U.S. Internal Revenue Service (the IRS) or a change in law to that effect.

 No Personal Liability of General Partner.
-Unless otherwise stated in a prospectus supplement and supplemental indenture relating to a series of debt securities being offered, EQT Midstream Services, LLC, the general partner of EQT Midstream Partners, LP, and its directors, officers, employees and members, in such capacity, will not be liable for the obligations of the issuers or any Subsidiary Guarantor under the debt securities, the indentures or the guarantees or for any claim based on, in respect of, or by reason of, such obligations or their creation.
+Unless otherwise stated in a prospectus supplement and supplemental indenture relating to a series of debt securities being offered, EQT Midstream Services, LLC, our general partner, and its directors, officers, employees and members, in such capacity, will not be liable for our obligations under the debt securities or the indentures or for any claim based on, in respect of, or by reason of, such obligations or their creation.
 By accepting a debt security, each holder of that debt security will have agreed to this provision and waived and released any such liability on the part of EQT Midstream Services, LLC and its directors, officers, employees and members.
 This waiver and release are part of the consideration for our issuance of the debt securities.
 It is the view of the SEC that a waiver of liabilities under the federal securities laws is against public policy and unenforceable.